petamoriken/float16/index.md

 * Edge: last 2 versions
 * Safari: last 2 versions

-However, this package only uses up to the ES2015 features, so you should be able to use it without any problems.
+However, **this package only uses up to the ES2015 features**, so you should be able to use it without any problems.

-When you build by yourself using bundler for old browsers support, please transpile JavaScript files in `src/` directory.
+If you build it yourself using bundler to support older browsers, transpile the JavaScript files in the `src/` directory.

 ## API

 ### `Float16Array`

-This API is similar to `TypedArray` such as `Float32Array`.
+This API is similar to `TypedArray` such as `Float32Array` ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float32Array)).

 ```js
 const array = new Float16Array([1.0, 1.1, 1.2]);